Jean-Baptiste Jules Trayer

-Jean-Baptiste Jules Trayer was born in Paris in 1824 and died in 1909.
-He was a French painter.
+Jean-Baptiste Jules Trayer (1824 – 1909) was a French painter.
 He signed his works "Jules Trayer".

 Biography

 He was taught by his father who was a landscape painter and by Justin Lequien at the Académie Suisse in Paris.
 He specialized as a "genre" painter, particularly depicting scenes in Brittany.
 Trayer was a regular exhibitor at the Paris Salon from 1847 onwards and was awarded third class medals at the Paris Salons of 1853 and 1855.